cle1994/InnoD_Web_Handbook/3-html.md

 engines, such as Google, use meta tags to index your website and display useful information in search results.
 Facebook and Pinterest use open graph meta tags to get cool previews when you link something, Twitter has their own thing.
-Pretty much the more meta tags, the better, but law of diminishing returns.
+Pretty much the more meta tags, the better, but apply the law of diminishing returns.
 Don't go crazy.
 I'm going to list the ones I use below.

 You must include `title`